Last Updated: 21.04.20

 The options available to you largely depend on the specific test you’re required to sit.
 For UK universities, the two primary testing bodies which are used are the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).

-Considering the current situation, both testing bodies are providing candidates the option to undertake their English language tests online.
+Considering the current situation, both testing bodies are providing candidates with the option to undertake their English language tests online.
 You can find out the current guidelines for bodies on their respective websites: TOEFL and IELTS.

 Can I still apply for a PhD right now?